makinacorpus/makina-slides/plone/ploneconf2016-we-plone.md

 Only 16% of employees would recommend their company's products.

+<strong>That's an epic disaster!!</strong>

+# Presenter Notes

-.notes: ok, that's just in France, and we love to criticize everything: we love to criticize things we don't like, we love to criticize things we like, and we love to criticize things we do not even care about.
+ok, that's just in France, and we love to criticize everything: we love to criticize things we don't like, we love to criticize things we like, and we love to criticize things we do not even care about.
 But still:

-<strong>That's an epic disaster!!</strong>

 .fx: extra-large